About This Statistic

 ACSI for limited-service restaurants - additional information

-In 2015, the limited-service restaurant chain in the United States with the highest American Customer Satisfaction Index (ACSI) score was Chick-fil-A. With a score of 86 out of 100, the chain was nine points higher than the average score for all limited-service restaurants.
-McDonald’s was the lowest with a score of 67, the lowest index score since 2010.
+In 2016, the limited-service restaurant chain in the United States with the highest American Customer Satisfaction Index (ACSI) score was Chick-fil-A. With a score of 87 out of 100, the chain was eight points higher than the average score for all limited-service restaurants.
+McDonald’s was the lowest with a score of 69, the second lowest index score since 2011.
 In a July 2014 survey, McDonald's received the lowest taste rating out of a group of 21 popular burger chains in the U.S. Also among the lowest scorers on the ACSI were KFC and Taco Bell, both subsidiaries of Yum!
 Brands, Inc.

 These new entries have diversified the index and challenged the typically high scores of the pizza restaurants.
 Pizza in general is a favorite with U.S. consumers – Italian was their second favorite type of food to eat at restaurants after American cuisine in 2013.
 Pizza was also by far the most popular type of food for takeout or delivery.
 In 2013, consumers spent 32.5 billion U.S. dollars in the quick-service restaurant pizza category in the U.S.